syncweek-react-aad/react-aad/README.md

 ### Integrating with a Redux Store

 The `AzureAD` component optionally accepts a `reduxStore` prop.
-On successful login and after an Access Token has been acquired, an action of type `AAD_LOGIN_SUCCESS` will be dispatch to the provided store, containing the token and user information returned from Active Directory.
+On successful login and after an Access Token has been acquired, an action of type `AAD_LOGIN_SUCCESS` will be dispatch to the provided store containing the token and user information returned from Active Directory.
 It does the same for logout events, but the action will not contain a payload.

-Import your store into the file rendering the `AzureAD` component and pass it in:
+Import your store into the file rendering the `AzureAD` component and pass it as a prop:

 ```jsx
 // authProvider.js